-The University of Évora has adapted to the demands of the new world panorama associated with the Covid pandemic, with the aim of guaranteeing the continuity of its mission.
-For this purpose, and as a way of streamlining the process, UÉ joined the distance learning modality during this period.
+The University of Évora has adapted to the demands of the new world panorama associated with the covid-19 pandemic, the purpose of this page is to provide elements and tools to students and teachers in the field of distance learning / teaching.

 Below, some guidelines for the faculty are presented, which are similar to those that are also being followed in other Portuguese Universities.

 Focus on the essential goals of the curricular unit

 - In distance learning it can be difficult to cover, with the same detail as in face-to-face teaching, all topics of UC.
 Therefore, it is important to identify the essential goals of the UC and focus on learning the subjects / skills considered essential.

 - Students must be clearly informed (via Moodle and / or email) of changes to UC objectives, assessment methods and delivery dates of papers, projects, reports, etc.